Marisolos/Marisolos/README.md

 My goal is to keep up with coding while doing my masters in digital transformation.
 These are my projects so far:

-Uni projects - IT and management studies (bachelor level):
+Uni projects - IT and management studies (bachelor courses):
 -  **[Parking app](https://github.com/Marisolos/APP200v-Team-08)** – A web application built with **Vue.js** and **Firebase**, with some HTML, CSS, and JavaScript.
 -  **[Media Streaming App](https://github.com/agyCoding/Objetorientert-Analyse-Design)** – A **Java** application for streaming media.
 I contributed to the system architecture and project documentation.

-Uni projects - Digital Transformation (master level):
+Uni projects - Digital Transformation (master course):
 -  **[Data but make it everything IT](https://github.com/Marisolos/DataButMakeitEverythingIT)** – A project (in progress) using **Python** to identify trends in the information systems field.
 Developed for the course _Emerging Trends in Information Systems_.

 Other projects: